FreakyClone/AndroEat/README.md

 In this app, Firebase were used for the databases and Paypal sandbox for payments.
 Additionally, google services were used as well.

-Features we used for the application are:
+Features that were used for the application:
 • Sign up

 • Sign in